CVEEN ACADEMIC MISCONDUCT POLICY

 As defined in a specific CVEEN course syllabus, or due to instructor discretion, an academic misconduct sanction may be relaxed from a failing course grade.
 In such cases, the individual will receive a zero for the particular assignment or activity (homework, exam, paper, laboratory session, etc.).
 The faculty member will report the misconduct to the student’s home department chair as well as dean of the student’s home college.

 Two instances of academic misconduct by a student will result in a recommendation for dismissal from their respective minor and/or degree program or revocation of a degree or certificate.
-These matters will be referred to the Price College of Engineering’s Academic Appeals Committee for proceedings.
+These matters will be referred to the Price College of Engineering’s Academic Appeals and Misconduct Committee for proceedings.

 d.
 Appeal of Sanction